theveryhim/OOP-Course-Project/README.md

 # Phase 1 : Intro
-This phase is mainly about introduction to game
+This phase is mainly about introduction to the game

 aspects and trying to figure the trail out for future phases